What Is A Mastermind Group

 What Is A Mastermind Group – How do they work

-Our definition starts with debunking the myths and the misconceptions around exactly what a mastermind group is and what it should be.
+Our definition starts with debunking the myths and the misconceptions around exactly what is a mastermind group and what it should be.
 We will also cover exactly what they are not (or how they shouldn’t be set up) plus some of the key elements of what a successful mastermind group should be doing.

 Definition: A statement of the exact meaning of a word, especially in a dictionary.“An alliance of two or more minds working in perfect harmony for the attainment of a common definite objective” Napoleon Hill #mastermindsClick To Tweet“

 Napoleon Hill introduced the phrase into the common lexicon when he published his seminal book Think And Grow Rich in 1937.
 From there the phrase seemed to resonate with a lot of people and he is often quoted as the “founder” of the mastermind concept.
-This is not quite accurate as there have been similar mastermind groups throughout history, where peers arrange to meet and discuss everything ranging from art to politics to business – they just weren’t always labelled as a “mastermind”
+This is not quite accurate as there have been similar mastermind groups throughout history, where peers arrange to meet and discuss topics ranging from art to politics to business – they just weren’t always labeled as a “mastermind”

 WHAT IT IS NOT: